A law many companies still do not have on their radar

 Most people think of contrast ratios, alt text and screen-reader compatibility.
 That is part of it.
 But the law also covers the texts themselves: Are they understandable?
 Can assistive technologies read them out in a meaningful way?
 Are they suitable as a basis for generating alternative formats?
 Anyone who also uses AI-generated texts needs professional quality assurance on top.

-This is exactly where things get uncomfortable for many companies.
+This is where things get uncomfortable for many companies.
 The technical accessibility of a website can be tested automatically.
 The linguistic side cannot.

 Who is affected?

-Companies with fewer than 10 employees and an annual turnover or annual balance-sheet total of no more than EUR 2 million are exempt, as micro-enterprises, from the BFSG service obligations (Section 2 No. 17 BFSG).
+Companies with fewer than 10 employees and an annual revenue or annual balance-sheet total of no more than EUR 2 million are exempt, as micro-enterprises, from the BFSG service obligations (Section 2 No. 17 BFSG).
 This exemption does not apply to product manufacturers.

 What does “accessible” mean for texts?